radioactivedecay/radioactivedecay/docs/source/theory.rst

 In practice using SymPy to exactly evaluate the exponential terms in the above analytical solution to the radionuclide decay equations can be very time consuming.
-Therefore the exponential terms are evaluated numerically to 320 significant figures of precision mid-decay calculation.
+Therefore by default the exponential terms are evaluated numerically to 320 significant figures of precision mid-decay calculation.
 Empirically this was found to give results for a range of test decay calculations, i.e. using a higher number of significant figures offered no improvement in the numerical accuracy of the results after the outputs are cast to double-precision floats.
+You can also select your own number of significant figures for the calculation by supplying ``sig_fig=...`` to the ``decay()`` method.

 References
 ----------